kmcd/codecast/01_command_line/script.md

   Press CTRL-J:
   [me@linuxbox ~]$ ls -l /usr/bin > ls-output.txt
   Our shell prompt returns, and our command line is loaded and ready for action!

   Table 8-5 lists some of the keystrokes used to manipulate the history list.
-  Table 8-5: History Commands
-  Key Action

   CTRL-P Move to the previous history entry.
   Same action as the up arrow.

   CTRL-N Move to the next history entry.
   Same action as the down arrow.

   ALT-< Move to the beginning (top) of the history list.
   ALT-> Move to the end (bottom) of the history list; i.e., the current command line.

   CTRL-R Reverse incremental search.
   Searches incrementally from the current command line up the history list.

   ALT-P Reverse search, non-incremental.

   With this key, type the search string and press ENTER before the search is performed.
   ALT-N Forward search, non-incremental.

   CTRL-O Execute the current item in the history list and advance to the next one.

   This is handy if you are trying to re-execute a sequence of commands in the history list.

   History Expansion

   The shell offers a specialized type of expansion for items in the history list by using the ! character.

   We have already seen how the exclamation point can be followed by a number to insert an entry from the history list.